-10 - 14 Forbes Road and 40 A, B, C Kishorn Road, Applecross WA - The Group entered into unconditional contracts to acquire the Applecross properties for \$7.61 million in May 2017.
+10 - 14 Forbes Road and 40 A, B, C Kishorn Road, Applecross WA - The Group acquired 10-14 Forbes Road and 40 A, B, C, Kishorn Road, Applecross.

-The adjacent properties are located 8 km from Perth's CBD in Applecross, one of Perth's most affluent suburbs.
+The property is located 8 km from Perth's CBD in Applecross, one of Perth's most affluent suburbs.
 The property site is within walking distance to the Swan and Canning River foreshores, including multiple food and beverage and retail amenity.
 Existing public infrastructure, including road and rail networks, are also in close proximity, providing easy access to the CBD, schools, universities and shopping precincts.